-If a company is convinced that its skilled and abundant testing resources are ready to meet any deadline and cover any scope of any project, that it has access to the best testing tools and practices, then this company must be unrealistic.
-Quite frequently, companies face the inability to cover the whole scope of their testing needs.
+If a company is convinced that its skilled and abundant testing resources are ready to meet any deadline and cover a project of any scope, that it has access to the best testing tools and practices, then this company must be unrealistic.
+The reality is companies often face the inability to cover the whole scope of their testing needs.

-So, here’s where software testing outsourcing comes into play.
-If you manage to choose a reliable testing vendor, you will get a team of an optimized number and high competency as well as meet your planned deadline.
+Here’s where software QA and testing outsourcing comes into play.
+If you manage to choose a reliable QA outsourcing vendor, you will get a team of an optimal number and high competency as well as meet your project deadlines, improve the general QA maturity level, and easily reach your quality management objectives.
 In this article, we are ready to share our QA outsourcing success formula.

 - QA outsourcing roadmap

 The road to accessible and fruitful QA outsourcing may be long and bumpy, but following this plan, you may avoid most of the obstacles.
 Here’s the roadmap we offer:

 - Assign a QA professional to manage your future vendor.

 - Choose the right software testing vendor.

 - Consider reliability and expertise, service and resource capacity, and self-management.